Peoples and Cultures

 The sequential "tracer genes" in human male DNA give us a rough time frame and sequence of human migration, but don't tell us about the physical characteristics or types as such.
 The people known as "Arabs" now are also a descendant people, and mixed, even in the Arabian Peninsula.
 There is a wide range of shades, physical types, and characteristics among the "Arab" peoples.

-It would seem that the farther back in time we go, the less differentiated the gene pool of any particular population group would be.
-This is because all indications are that all human populations developed from the same origin.
+Comparative DNA specialists tell us that the farther back in time we go, the more differentiated the gene pool of any particular population group would be.
+As generatiouns passed and new families developed and moved gradually farther and farther away, each group carried a portion of the original gene pool of the larger population group.
+The oldest populations ahve the richest phenotype variation.
 All differentiation came from an original population group.

 Some differentiation seems to be related to the minor natural mutation as indicated in the "tracer" genes which enabled geneticists to trace a geographical and historical sequence of population groups.
 It is now proven that new genes develop along the route of human history and migration.